 Seeing a Hummingbird is an omen of hope.
-Especially is the hummingbird is hovering, is considered a divine message from Huitzilopochtli, telling you that you can achieve the impossible.
+Especially if the hummingbird is hovering, is considered a divine message from Huitzilopochtli, telling you that you can achieve the impossible.
 Are you close to the truth?

 2. Swallow bird

 When you spot a swallow earlier than the Spring Equinox is considered a most auspicious omen.
 If swallows choose to build their nest on your house, this is an omen of happiness, fertility, and good luck.
 However, if someone destroys it, this is a harbinger of bad news.

 When an Owl appears one has to be extra careful about his/her next steps as the Owl tries to make us ready for what’s coming (it doesn’t have to be bad but it’s certainly very important or even life-changing).
 If you are a Witch, the appearance of an Owl probably means that our magic is strong and we should be very careful with the energies we summon.
 We should choose wisely!

 Owls are not omens of Bad Luck or Harbingers of Doom (they can be if we see two owls fighting and shouting over a house).
 They are messengers of News of Great importance.
-Owls are considered Royal Birds, therefore seeing them can be considered as omens of success.
+Owls are considered Royal Birds, therefore seeing them can be considered omens of success.

 4. Crow / Raven